 - Was the world a little different because of them?

-You may want to organize your notes and drafts on a computer program, plain paper or note cards.
+You may want to organise your notes and drafts on a laptop/tablet, plain paper or note cards.
 Use whatever method is most comfortable and familiar to you.
 Some people prefer to prepare and deliver a serious eulogy while others will want to keep the tone light.
 A mix of both elements, solemnity and humour, is usually best.
 It allows those gathered to grieve appropriately but to also share in the celebration of a life well-lived.

 Write your speech in the same way you would normally talk.
 Don’t get bogged down by the formalities of writing.
 Keep in mind the most important thing: write from your heart.

 Review and revise